-If you want to take an undergraduate course offered by Faculty of Arts or Faculty of Science that is full or restricted, you must first complete this Registration Form, have it signed and returned to Go Global after arriving on campus.
+If a course offered by the Faculty of Arts or the Faculty of Science (except for Math and Economics) is full or restricted, students can submit a request to Go Global after arriving by completing the Registration Form.

-For undergraduate courses offered by other faculties that are full or restricted, you can visit the advising office of the respective faculty after arriving on campus to seek approval.
+For undergraduate courses offered by other Faculties that are full or restricted, please visit the Faculty advising office after arriving to seek approval.
 More information will be provided in the Go Global orientation session.

-Undergraduate students wishing to take graduate-level courses must get permission from instructors and are normally required to complete the Enrolment of Undergraduate Exchange Students in Graduate Courses form after arrival at UBC.
+Exchange students wishing to take graduate-level courses must get permission from instructors and are normally required to complete the Enrolment of Undergraduate Exchange Students in Graduate Courses form after arrival.

-View more information about taking graduate-level courses under the Faculty of Graduate Studies section below.
+You can find more information about taking graduate-level courses under the "other" section below.